 Standard glass is cheaper to manufacture and lighter in weight than crystal, but it's also more fragile.
 A decanter with thin glass walls is more prone to shattering if it bumps against a table or bar top.
 (When it comes to cleaning, glass is sometimes dishwasher-safe, while crystal rarely is.)

 There are also decanters available made from porcelain and other types of ceramic.
 Clay can be molded into intricate shapes and glazed in all kinds of colors, but it makes for an opaque decanter.

 Why do you put whiskey in a decanter?

-Unlike decanting wine to introduce oxygen to improve flavor, texture, and aroma, decanting whiskey has no functional purpose.
+For looks.
+Unlike decanting wine, which introduces oxygen to improve taste, texture, and aroma, pouring whiskey into a decanter doesn't affect the flavor.
 It is solely for presentation.